-Jason Winter chats to us about the ways his business is saving bees, and how we can all be our own superheroes
+Jason Winter, founder of Bumble Beer chats, to us about the ways his business is saving bees, and how we can all be our own superheroes

 How does Bumble Beer help bees?

 Our packaging contains wildflower seeds to regrow habitats for bees and other insects.
-Since the second world war, 97 per cent of all wildflower habitats have been destroyed, and regrowing these wildflowers is vital to bee survival.
+Since the second world war, 97 per cent of all wildflower habitats have been destroyed.
+Re-growing these wildflowers is vital to bee survival.
 We also work with sustainable producers for all our ingredients that use no bee harming pesticides, and we give 10 per cent of our profits to bee saving charities.